computablelabs/goest/README.md

 [![Build Status](https://travis-ci.org/computablelabs/goest.svg?branch=master)](https://travis-ci.org/computablelabs/goest)

 ### Installation

+    pip install -r requirements.txt

+Before running `pip` however, you may want to follow these steps for Python and Golang setup strategies (unless you have your own).

+#### Python
-- Python 3.6 is required.
-Hey, look at that next bullet...
-- We strongly recommend you use a dedicated virtual environment for goest.
+Python 3.6 is required.
+We strongly recommend you use a dedicated virtual environment for goest.
 Here `virtualenv` is used, but you could use `venv` as well:

     virtualenv -p python3.6 --no-site-packages <path-to-virtual-env-dir>
     source <path-to-virtual-env-dir>/bin/activate

+#### Go
-- Make sure your Go environment is configured.
+Make sure your Go environment is configured.
 See [go installation directions](https://golang.org/doc/install).
 Note that it is idiomatic go to have your
 `$GOPATH` and `$GOROOT` exported to your shell.
 Of particular import is `$GOPATH` which is used by some of the `invoke` tasks in this project. _This_ dev, for example, has:

     export GOROOT=$HOME/.go
     export GOPATH=$HOME/go

-- The test suite uses `geth` utilities and libraries.
+The test suite uses `geth` utilities and libraries.
 You can install `geth` with `go get`:

     go get -d github.com/ethereum/go-ethereum

 Alternatively, if you'd prefer, you can install Geth from source.
 See [instructions](https://github.com/ethereum/go-ethereum/wiki/Installing-Geth).
 Once installed, ensure that `abigen` is available to your go environment by _at least_ building the `devtools`:

     cd $GOPATH/src/github.com/ethereum/go-ethereum
     make devtools (or make all)

+We use "latest" Go (currently at `1,13,1`), typically bumping our own environments quickly after each release.
+You can always check the `.travis.yml` file for Golang version.
+I have found it useful to employ a version manager, see [g](https://github.com/stefanmaric/g)

 ### Run Tests
 The test suites are written in Go, so you can run tests with the `invoke` task (from root directory):